Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 Common Pitfalls to Avoid

-Families dealing with Utah law on support end dates often make avoidable mistakes.
+Families dealing with Utah support end dates often make avoidable mistakes.
 These problems can create new disputes even when the basic legal rule is not especially complicated.

 The best response is methodical.
 Before changing payment behavior, gather the order, identify the child’s actual school status, and determine whether any exception is in play.
 In many cases, the question is not “What do I think is fair?” but “What does the order require on these facts?”

-Look for the number of children covered, whether the order deviates from guidelines, and whether it includes the information needed for automatic adjustment.
+Look for the number of children covered, whether the order deviates from guidelines, and whether it includes automatic adjustment language.

 Check the child’s birth date, graduation date, enrollment records, and whether the child is still within the normal and expected year of graduation.